Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-but growing the system happens by enriching the normal programming language with these features not by building a new minilanguage from scratch for each combination of feature, whereby build programs won't be able to interoperate when new features are added.
+but growing the system happens by enriching the normal programming language with these features not by building a new minilanguage from scratch for each combination of feature, whereby build programs won’t be able to interoperate when new features are added.

 Another advantage of the Houyhnhnm platform approach is that since programming language features are themselves largely modular,